StackStorm/st2docs/docs/source/actions.rst

 the ``run`` method as keyword arguments.

-If the ``run`` method finishes without exceptions, the execution is successful, and the value returned by the method is considered its result, no matter the
-type: boolean, string, list, dict, etc. Raising an exception will report the execution as failed.
+If the ``run`` method finishes without exceptions, the execution is successful, and the value returned by the method (any value: boolean, string, list, dict, etc.) is considered its result.
+Raising an exception will report the execution as failed.

 Another way to specify the status of an execution is returning a tuple with two
 items: the first item is a boolean indicating status, the second item is the